sg7801/Operationalizing-Machine-Learning/README.md

 * We can try new values for number of nodes, concurrency etc.
 * We can use GPU's instead of CPU's to improve the performance.
 Since CPU's might reduce the costs but in terms of performance and accuracy GPU's outperform CPU's.
 * There was some imbalance detected in the Bank Marketing Dataset.
 We can eliminate it to get better accuracy and results by resampling the training dataset etc.
+* We can enable Deep Learning as well in the Auto ML Experiment for better results as it will consider different patterns and algorithms.
+Hence, improving the accuracy.

 # Demonstration of Key Steps :
 ## Automated ML Experiment